aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ???+ note
     This is automatically done when you decorate your Lambda handler with [@idempotent decorator](#idempotent-decorator).

-To prevent against extended failed retries when a [Lambda function times out](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/){target="_blank" rel="nofollow"}, Powertools for AWS Lambda (Python) calculates and includes the remaining invocation available time as part of the idempotency record.
+To prevent against extended failed retries when a [Lambda function times out](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/){target="_blank"}, Powertools for AWS Lambda (Python) calculates and includes the remaining invocation available time as part of the idempotency record.

 ???+ example